 Please note that we do not accept reference inquiries over the telephone.
 You may contact our reference staff by filling out our reference form, emailing us, or sending your inquiry by mail to the Jefferson Library, P.O.
 Box 316, Charlottesville VA 22902.

 - Patrons are required to store personal belongings in designated areas.
 Coat closets are available on the second floor near the front office; lockers are available on the first floor near the reference desk.
-Only notebooks, laptop computers, and essential materials are allowed in the Reading Room and the Multimedia Center.
+Only notebooks, laptop computers, and essential materials are allowed in the Reading Room.

-- Use of pens in the Reading Room and Multimedia Center is prohibited.
+- Use of pens in the Reading Room is prohibited.
 Pencils will be provided by the Library if necessary.

-- Food and drinks are not allowed in the Reading Room or Multimedia Center.
+- Food and drinks are not allowed in the Reading Room.

-- Use of cell phones in the Reading Room and Multimedia Center is prohibited.
+- Use of cell phones in the Reading Room is prohibited.